Winter can be a very difficult time for everyone- especially wild animals.

 Let’s look at the top 7 winter predators and tips on how to keep your flock safe.

-I have put these first as from my experience, they are the smartest, most persistent predator around.
+I have put these first as from my experience, they are the smartest, most persistent predator.

-Raccoons have been able to easily adapt to a wide variety of habitats- from cities to the urban neighborhood and countryside.
+Raccoons have easily adapted to a wide variety of habitats- from cities to the urban neighborhood and countryside.

 Experiments have shown that they can unscrew jars, unlatch doors and untie knots!

-They can remember the solution to a problem for up to three years (more than I can do) – this makes them a superior predator and survivor.
+They can remember the solution to a problem for up to three years (more than I can), making them a superior predator and survivor.

-The best way to deter Raccoons is to place a lock on every entrance to your coop- including the nesting box.
+The best way to deter Raccoons is to lock every entrance to your coop- including the nesting box.

 The fox is another superb hunter; it is versatile and has become a frequent sight in cities and urban developments.